wxsd-sales/wx1-instant-connect-lab/01-intro-goes-to-readme.md

 ## Prerequisites

-* Webex ORG with Webex Meetings and Webex Instan t Connect enabled.
+* Webex ORG with Webex Meetings and Webex Instant Connect enabled.
 You can get a developer sandbox for free at: https://developer.webex.com/docs/developer-sandbox-guide

 * Webex Connect tenant: You can get a developer sandbox for free at: https://developer.webex.com/docs/webex-connect